ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     * The reference person will submit the form, the spouse will be listed as the joint filer.
     * There does not need to be persistence in who files jointly, it can be re-drawn each year.
 - All other non-married simulants in a household with a W2 or 1099 will file separately, based on the income rules above (e.g., a low-income earner in a house with other earners will be randomly assigned to file or not file, independent of others in the household).
 Please note that simulants can BOTH be claimed as a dependent AND file their own taxes.
-- All simulants eligible to be dependents will be assigned to a relative within the household
+- All simulants eligible to be dependents will be claimed.
+To be eligible, the simulant must either:
-    * If there someone listed as the dependent's parents and they are filing taxes, they will be assigned to their parent
+    * Be under the age of 19
+    * OR be less than 24, in GQ in college, and earn less than $10,000
+    * OR be any age, but NOT "housemate/roommate" or "other nonrelative" to whoever is claiming them and earn less than $4300
+- An eligible simulant will be claimed by:
+    * The defined "guardian" from initialization OR "parent" from birth (Note: if there are two parents/guardians and they are not filing jointly, assign the simulant randomly to one)
-    * If there is not a parent, they will randomly be assigned to a tax-filing relative (not housemate or other non-relative) in the household
+    * If there is not a parent/guardian tracked, they will randomly be assigned to a tax-filing relative (not housemate or other non-relative) in the household
-- A simulant eligble to be a dependent must:
-    * Not be a "housemate/roommate" or "other nonrelative" to whoever is claiming them
-    * The dependent's income must be below $4300
-- For simulants outside of the household, they will be claimed as a dependent by their parent until age 19 OR age 24 if they are in group quarters for college
-    * For simulants born in the simulation, they should have at least one parent/guardian tracked
-    * For simulants not born in the simulantion, information on initializing parent/guardians is being added shortly
-    * For simulatns with more than one parent/guardian tracked, assign the dependent randomly

 **Data Errors/Noise**